Yandex Cloud

 • Before you connect from a Docker container

-You can connect to a Yandex StoreDoc cluster using command line tools, graphical IDEs, and Docker containers.
-To learn how to connect from your application code, see Code examples.
+You can connect to a Yandex StoreDoc cluster using command line tools, graphical IDEs, or Docker containers.
+For details on connecting from your application code, see Code examples.

-In the examples below, the root.crt SSL certificate is located in the following directory:
+In the following examples, we assume that the root.crt SSL certificate is located in one of these directories:

 Command line toolsCommand line tools